arqdariogomez/difflocks/README.md

 		--img_path=./samples/medium_11.png \
 		--out_path=./outputs_inference/

-You also have options to export a `.blend` file and an alembic file by specifying `--blender_path` and `--export-alembic` in the above script.
+You also have options to export a `.blend` file and an alembic file by specifying `--blender_path` and `--export_alembic` in the above script.
 Note that the blender path corresponds to the blender executable with version 4.1.1.
 It will likely not work with other versions.